What is a Centralised Supply Chain?

 Western Australia’s Pinjarra Bakery is a success story in switching to a hybrid supply chain model.

 Before joining Unleashed, Pinjarra was managing multiple store locations with a centralised model based on spreadsheets and manual data entry.
-Needless to say, it was time-consuming and proving highly inefficient – especially for their distribution manager.
+Needless to say, it was time-consuming and proved highly inefficient – especially for their distribution manager.

 So, Pinjarra made the switch.
 First, they upgraded their spreadsheets to smart inventory management software to better handle data entry and visibility.
 Then by also utilising Unleashed’s B2B Store portal, they could hand product purchasing autonomy to their individual stores – no longer needing to manage stock orders at their central hub with the old Excel system.
 The individual stores were able to order stock automatically from Pinjarra’s hub, and the hub could quickly generate purchase orders for the relevant suppliers with no need for extra data entry.